-Average Compensation Average annual covered earnings of an employee during the four highest years of service.
-To determine your four highest years, PERS considers these scenarios: • Four highest fiscal years of earned compensation; • Four highest calendar years of earned compensation; • Combination of four highest fiscal and calendar years of earned compensation that do not overlap; or • Final 48 months of earned compensation prior to termination of employment.
-Covered Earnings Gross salary not in excess of the maximum amount on which contributions were required.
-Fiscal Year Year commencing on July 1 and ending June 30.
-Eligibility Service Service while a contributing member of PERS plus additional service as described below.
+Average annual covered earnings of an employee during the four highest years of service.
+To determine your four highest years, PERS considers these scenarios:

+- Four highest fiscal years of earned compensation; - Four highest calendar years of earned compensation; - Combination of four highest fiscal and calendar years of earned compensation that do not overlap; or - Final 48 months of earned compensation prior to termination of employment.

+Covered Earnings

+Gross salary not in excess of the maximum amount on which contributions were required.

+Fiscal Year

+Year commencing on July 1 and ending June 30.

+Eligibility Service

+Service while a contributing member of PERS plus additional service as described below.
 (OLD: Eligibility service" is all service in PERS, including that credited for SLRP service.)

+Credited Service

-Credited Service Service while a contributing member of SLRP plus additional service as described below.
+Service while a contributing member of SLRP plus additional service as described below.
 (OLD: "Creditable service" includes only SLRP service.)

-Unused Sick and Vacation Leave Service credit is provided at no charge to members for unused sick and vacation time that has accrued at the time of retirement.
+Unused Sick and Vacation Leave

+Service credit is provided at no charge to members for unused sick and vacation time that has accrued at the time of retirement.

 A payment of up to 240 hours of leave may be used the Average Compensation definition.

-Additional Service Additional service credit may be granted for service prior to July 1, 1989, including active duty military service.
-Attribution Attribution period for the normal cost is based on entry into PERS even for members who first participated in SLRP at a later age than PERS.
+Additional Service Additional service credit may be granted for service prior to even for members who first participated in SLRP at a later age than PERS.